breaded-xyz/.github/profile/README.md

+>**Disclaimer**
+>
+>The content provided in this project is for informational purposes only and does not constitute financial advice.
+This information should not be construed as professional financial advice, and it is recommended to consult with a qualified financial advisor before making any financial decisions.
+>
+>No liability is accepted for any losses or damages incurred as a result of acting or refraining from action based on the information provided in this project.
+Use this information at your own risk.
+>

 ```
       ___           ___           ___           ___           ___           ___           ___
      /\  \         /\  \         /\  \         /\  \         /\  \         /\  \         /\  \